jmriosal/peft-sparta/README.md

 ```
 where a label of 0 represents *negative* sentiment and a label of 1 *positive*.

 We evaluate the performance of the model on this labeled dataset as follows.
-We will need to put each sentence within a dictionary with a key named 'sentence' for the model with the *input_template*, so the sentences can be consumed by it accordingly.
+We will need to first put each sentence within a dictionary with a key named `'sentence'` for the model with the `input_template`, so the sentences can be consumed by it accordingly.

 ```pyhton
 test_sentences = [{'sentence': sent} for sent in test_sentences] # for the model with input_template

 model.evaluate(test_sentences, test_labels, batch_size=64)
 ```

 ```none
 loss: 0.002
 accuracy: 100%